304 North Cardinal St.

 The next station along, Whitechapel, increased to nearly £700m, over 6 times the original forecasted budget.
 The Canary Wharf group claim their total contribution to the Crossrail project saved over £800m in taxpayers money.

-The main reason Canary Wharf Crossrail station is over 250m long is the new trains.
-Crossrail trains can carry up to 1500 people, and will be 205m long!
+A vast improvement over DLR and tube trains currently servicing the estate, the new Crossrail trains are expansive and the main reason Canary Wharf Crossrail station is over 250m.
+Crossrail trains will carry up to 1500 people, and will be 205m long!

 In comparison the 1995 model tube carriage trains that run through Canary Wharf’s Jubilee line station, have only 234 seats with a maximum capacity of 875 people.

 The new Crossrail 345 class trains will whisk you through the central section of the line, including Canary Wharf station, at up to 65mph.
 Once outside of central london, top speed is 90mph.
 Significantly faster than the tube service.

 A basic, but very helpful improvement, is that the trains will be open access throughout.
 Passengers can walk through the train internally, similar to the Overground line trains.

 The new trains will also be preferable to the Jubilee line on summer days, as they are all fully air conditioned.

 Journey times to Heathrow Terminal 4 and 5 are expect to be around 48 minutes.
 Journeys to Heathrow Terminals 1,2 and 3 should be even faster at under 40 minutes.
 This is based on direct routings when the full line is open in 2023.